RuwaYafa/SFTTraining-CIDAR/README.md

 # Large Language Model Training and Fine-Tuning
 Source code to train and fine-tune LLMs using TRL SFTTrainer and Deepspeed

+## Credits

+This project is based on [LLMTraining](https://github.com/mohammedkhalilia/LLMTraining/tree/main) by [mohammedkhalilia](https://github.com/mohammedkhalilia).

 ## Setup your environment
 The configurations including channels and packages to use are all specified in `env.yml`.
 The below command will create the required conda env.
 The `--prefix` in the command below points to the location of the new conda env.
 When you run the command below, make sure you replace `[USERNAME]` with your username on the server and `[ENV_NAME]` with the name of your conda env.